ethereum/hive/docs/clients.md

 should start even if the blocks are invalid, i.e. after the import, the client's 'best block' should be the last valid, imported block.

+### Scripts

+Some tests require peer-to-peer node information of the client instance.
+All eth1 client containers must contain a `/hive-bin/enode.sh` script.
+This script should output the enode URL of the running instance.

 ### Environment

 Clients must support the following environment variables.
 The client's entry point script